matiasdiaz21/nino_electronico_wp/wp-content/plugins/woocommerce/readme.txt

 = Minimum Requirements =

-* PHP 7.2 or greater is recommended
+* PHP 7.4 or greater is required (PHP 8.0 or greater is recommended)
-* MySQL 5.6 or greater is recommended
+* MySQL 5.6 or greater, OR MariaDB version 10.1 or greater, is required

 Visit the [WooCommerce server requirements documentation](https://docs.woocommerce.com/document/server-requirements/?utm_source=wp%20org%20repo%20listing&utm_content=3.6) for a detailed list of server requirements.